OfficeDev/msteams-docs.fr-FR/msteams-platform/bots/how-to/create-a-bot-commands-menu.md

 # <a name="python"></a>[Python](#tab/python)

-Vous pouvez analyser la partie **@Mention** du texte du message à l’aide d’une méthode statique fournie avec le Bot Framework.
-C’est une méthode de la classe `TurnContext` appelée `remove_recipient_mention`.
+You can parse out the **@Mention** portion of the message text using a static method provided with the Bot Framework.
+It is a method of the `TurnContext` class named `remove_recipient_mention`.

 Le code Python permettant d’analyser la **\@mention** partie du texte du message est la suivante :